GuildCrafts/web-development-js/contracts/202-Common_JS_Utility_Functions-Underscore.md

 - How do we write packages that are easy to understand and simple to use out of the box?
 - How to publish a package to NPM? (part of stretch goal)

-This goal is the sister goal of [Common JS Utility Functions - Underscore](202-Common_JS_Utility_Functions-Underscore.md).
+This goal is the sister goal of [Common JS Utility Functions - Lodash](37-Common_JS_Utility_Functions-Lodash.md).

 ## Specifications

-- [ ] Tests and correct implementations exist for **64** (not all) utility functions from the Lodash library.
+- [ ] Tests and correct implementations exist for **64** (not all) utility functions from the Underscore library.
-- [ ] Functions are organized into files with the same names as the function groups from Lodash (e.g. "Array", "Collection", "Lang").
+- [ ] Functions are organized into files with the same names as the function groups from Underscore (e.g. "Collections", "Functions", "Objects").
 - [ ] All code is written with ES2015.
 - [ ] Includes a README that describes each method and provides an example of use.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license](https://opensource.org/licenses/MIT).